-- (a) The exterior elements of a Class 1 building in a designated bushfire prone area must be within reach of a 120 m long hose connected to- - (i) a fire hydrant with a minimum flow rate of 600 L per minute and minimum pressure of 200 kPa; or - a stored water supply in a water tank, swimming pool, dam or lake available for fire fighting at all times which has a capacity of at least 10,000 L for each separate building. - (b) A water tank and above ground pipes and fittings used for a stored water supply must be made of non-rusting, non-combustible, non-heat-deforming materials and must be situated more than 6 m from a building. - (c) The water tank must have an opening in the top of not less than 250 mm diameter or be fitted with a male 64 mm 5v thread coupling capable of delivering 270 L per minute.
+- (a) The exterior elements of a Class 1 building in a designated bushfire prone area must be within reach of a 120 m long hose connected to- - a fire hydrant with a minimum flow rate of 600 L per minute and minimum pressure of 200 kPa; or - (ii) a stored water supply in a water tank, swimming pool, dam or lake available for fire fighting at all times which has a capacity of at least 10,000 L for each separate building. - (b) A water tank and above ground pipes and fittings used for a stored water supply must be made of non-rusting, non-combustible, non-heat-deforming materials and must be situated more than 6 m from a building. - (c) The water tank must have an opening in the top of not less than 250 mm diameter or be fitted with a DIN or NEN standard forged Storz 65 mm adaptor fitted with a suction washer.